 - Listen.
 Listen to them and keep the conversation going.
 If your child says, ‘The man is right, not everything is about race.’
 Ask, ‘Okay, but why does he say ‘stop your whining’ when this article was about Black children being bullied because of their hair?
 Do you think that’s whining?

 - Pay attention to how your tween is responding to the CMCs.
-Don’t give up on these chats, but at the same time, realize that your tween, as every other person in the world, needs time to think about the conversations they’re having.
+Don’t give up on these chats but at the same time, realize that your tween, like every other person in the world, needs time to think about the conversations they’re having.
 Back off if you see a lot of resistance, BUT revise your strategy for getting back in.

-If you have a CMC with your tween, or have had, let us know in the comments section below what your strategy was and how your tween responded.
+If you have a CMC with your tween or have had one, let us know in the comments section below what your strategy was and how your tween responded.

 Managing Editor | @SBPeditorial